ehouse322/behavioral-cloning-project/writeup_report.md

 On the first run, I found that the car consistently veered off to left pretty shortly after starting.
 To combat this, I chose to utilize the left and right camera images as well.
 In adding the left and right images I added a correction term to the steering wheel angle (`clone.py` line 26-28).
 I also added normalization of the data before running the convolutions.
 This did help the car stay on track longer, though not for a whole lap.

 A new problem I noticed was that, while the car drove better, it had a harder time turning to the left than it did the right.
-For this reason, I made the corrent on that side slightly larger.
+For this reason, I made the correction on one side slightly larger than the other.

 At this point, the car ran relatively well, but would consistently fail at the first turn following the bridge.
 I made two small adjustments to fix this.
 Prior to this point, I had set the number of epochs to just 3 for faster training.
 However, I was losing some accuracy because of this.
 So the first change I made was to increase the number of epochs to 5.
 The second thing  I saw was cv2's imread function read's the image as BGR as opposed to RGB, so I simply coverted the images from BGR to RGB using cv2's built in functionality.